dakshmehta23/DevOps/status_report_1.md

   * [Link to the commit](https://github.ncsu.edu/dmehta4/devops-proposal/commit/e0546241a855a5115100bb4c98c6abc3e2596a58)

 3. Rohan
+  * Setup GitHub Workflow to run unit test cases when:
+        - Commit is made to the "dev" branch
+        - PR is opened/reopened

 ## Next Steps

 1. Write test cases to check for cross site scripting vulnerabilities and an ansible playbook for security patches for environments - Daksh
 2. Setup PROD environment and adding addtional checks to ensure only valid images are being deployed on PROD - Ashvin
+3. Add Code Coverage representation to the repo - Rohan

 ## Retrospective for the sprint
 1. What Worked<br>